-Young basil shoots are also handy for flavoring butter, tossing with pasta, or garnishing some of those frozen or canned vegetables or soups that feature so prominently in the end-of-winter (or quarantine) menu.
+Young basil shoots are also handy for flavoring butter, tossing with pasta, or garnishing some of those frozen or canned vegetables or soups that feature so prominently on the end-of-winter menu.

 For more ways to cook with young basil leaves, feel free to browse our sister site, Foodal for inspiration.

-For an extra quick harvest, plant several seeds close together, and eat the ones you thin – while you wait for the others to mature.
+For an extra quick harvest, plant several seeds close together, and eat the seedlings you thin while you wait for the others to mature.
 Be sure to use scissors when you trim these, to avoid disturbing the roots.